kushank-coder/NLP---coursera/README.md

 The 1st step in any NLP exercise is to extract features from your text which you could feed into your model

 #hash functions and multi planes : this code identifies the use of locality sensitive hashing by the use of hash values which acts as a key and thus help us do our search in a smaller region

+#machine translation with locality sensitive hashing code is the final exercise and is code intensive (good for practising locality sensitive hashing)